Weather in Fiji

 It’s important to note that Fiji can experience occasional cyclones in the wet season, however these are generally well forecasted and can be avoided.
 To travel smart, keep an eye on weather updates and consult your My Fiji Holiday Expert.
 They will ensure that your holiday can go ahead as planned and avoid any unnecessary disruption.
 If you’re still not sure when to plan your Fiji holiday, contact our My Fiji Experts now!

-Say Bula to Fiji with a My Fiji Hot Deal and enjoy flights, transfers, accommodation and more!
+There’s no better way to experience Fiji than with a My Fiji hot deal!
+Say Bula to flights, transfers, accommodation and more!
 We offer a range of bonus value inclusions and can guarantee an enhanced family holiday or unique romantic retreat.
 Whatever’s drawing you to the tropical islands of Fiji, get there in style with a holiday from My Fiji!